adalfarus/Manhwa-Viewer-1.6/README.md

 - **NMV** (NewManhwaViewer) -> Quick rewrite that doesn't impact user experience while making ManhwaViewer compatible with new internal systems and removes many bugs.
 This will include all versions up to 2.0/200
 - **ADMV** (ActDirectManhwaViewer) -> A modern version using ActDirect, that uses best practices, is really compatible, efficient and configurable and makes important changes for further apps.
 This version will be released as ADMV 2.0/200

+### New Versioning:

+Traditionally ManhwaViewers releases used a v[Major].[Minor].[Patch] versioning scheme, it will continue to do so, but more compacted.
+For example "v1.6.5" can be reduced to "v165" without losing any information.
+The meaning of the numbers will not change.

 ### Basics:

 - **Search Bar**: At the top, which can be lowered.
 It will be grayed out if the current "Provider" does not support search.